TheRealKaup/KTech/documentation/style.md

 ## Class constructors

-The order of parameters in constructors of "simple classes" (todo: replace this vague term) should be the same order that the corresponding member variables are declared in.
+The order of parameters in constructors of "simple classes" (to do: replace this vague term) should be the same order that the corresponding member variables are declared in.

 If all constructors of a class initialize a member variable, or that memeber variable has a default constructor that is used in a constructor that makes said member variable irrelevant, don't set a defualt value for that member variable where it is declared.